Thursday, 28 December 2017

 Can Brexit be avoided?
 Yes, it can but only if the polls shift very significantly so that there is a clear majority for remain.
 And the only party that can deliver this is - Labour.
 Labour is playing a long and difficult game, trying to keep their voters and membership onside whilst looking for the softest landing they can.
 That much is obvious.
 However, nothing is obvious to many politically naive rabid remainers who expect Labour to ride to the rescue on a white charger.
 Of course, much of the vitriol directed at Corbyn and Labour from remainers comes from Labour haters and Lib Dems but if those people are really serious about stopping Brexit they need to shut up and start supporting the only party who can prevent it from happening.

-Wednesday 20 December 2017
+Wednesday, 20 December 2017

 A remembrance of things past

 Once you pass the big six-o you can no longer pretend to be young.
 In your fifties, you can just about get away with thinking you could go clubbing, even though you never do.
 It's not just creaking joints that bring about this situation - its change.
 Things have really changed since you were young, and you have changed.
 Even though you probably have a mobile phone and use social media things have moved on - Facebook is for boring grown-ups - not the youth of today.
 For my part, I use Facebook and Twitter, though I loathe the former, but can't be bothered to also use any more social media apps.
-The gap between you and youth is growing and it will get wider as time goes on.
-Their lives, as they develop, will be very different to yours - that's progress.
+The gap between you and youth is growing, and it will get wider as time goes on.
+Their lives, as they develop, will be very different to yours - that's progress - allegedly.

 I began to muse about this during the latest episode of my never-ending quest to clear 'stuff' out of the garage - something I suspect many people will be doing for years to come and that will affect children who haven't been born yet - because the only real solution to this problem is not to have a garage.
 Whilst sorting through stuff I found a box that contained a number of old letters I'd kept dating back to the early eighties.
 They were all love-letters from ex-girlfriends and I found them very moving.
 What struck me about them, apart from the passion, was their length and the relative amount of effort involved.
 Does anybody do that anymore?
 Does anyone send long passionate emails to their girlfriends or boyfriends?
-Its possible but I doubt it - we live in the soundbite age of the text and the Tweet.
+It's possible but I doubt it - we live in the soundbite age of the text and the Tweet.

 I think the letter is something from the past, something we are all, young and old, missing and all the poorer for not receiving.
 I remember the anticipation of receiving a letter, of hearing the clank of the letterbox as the postie made his early morning delivery (you had two posts a day then) and going to pick up the post.
 Was there a personal letter for me amongst the brown envelopes?
 Was it from her?
 Then sitting down to read and digest the letter's contents - it was good, it moved me.
 And all the better because it was handwritten, and someone had taken the trouble to craft it.
 It was personal and had a kind of warmth that can never be reproduced in digital communication.

 While I'm on the subject of good things we have lost due to 'progress' I need to put in a word for the vinyl record.
 For people of my generation, your album collection wasn't just a shelf full of records - it spoke about who you were and what you were into.
 Your record collection was one of your most treasured possessions and something you happily humped around from student flats to shared houses along with your stereo.
-Now you can have digital devices that store thousands of tracks, create playlists, and listen to virtually any music for free on Spotify but it's just not the same.
+Now you can have digital devices that store thousands of tracks, create playlists, and listen to virtually any music for free on Spotify, but it's just not the same.

 Listening to an album was a ritual, finding the one you wanted, hauling it out, looking at the cover art, lovingly sliding it out of its sleeve, putting it on the deck and then listening to that satisfying clunk as the needle hit the record.
 Then, sitting down to listen to the music.
 Listening was a rewarding activity and the music was not just something in the background when you were talking to others or doing the washing up.
 And the best bit is the fact that the analogue sound quality is superior to digital - warmth, once again.